ewarchul/cecs/README.md

 This repository contains **R** package with an interface for benchmark functions from Congress on Evolutionary Computations competitions.
 The implementation is based on the existing CRAN package, i.e `{cec2013}`, but is extended with CEC2014, CEC2015, CEC2019, and CEC2021.
 The interface for CEC2017 is taken from the non-CRAN package `{cec2017}`.
-More information about authorship is written below.
+More information about the authorship is written in `DESCRIPTION`.

 ## Requirements